-There is an epidemic going around ballet studios these days.
+There is a prevalent acceptance in ballet studios these days of a sadly dangerous belief.
 I most definitely do not understand it, and I wish there were some way to gather all the moms, teachers, and studio owners together into one room and explain to them the solution to this problem.
 Some may disagree with me on this, but it’s important enough to me that I’ll stand by it anyway.

 The problem I’m speaking of is a subject near and dear to my heart.
 I have and always will be a promoter of this concept, and I will surround my blog posts and every product The Ballet Source releases on the principle that: